cocos/cocos-docs/en/cocos-service/sdkhub-plugins/sdkhub-hms.md

 ## Get Simple Project

-Click the **Sample** button in the SDKHub service panel, clone or download, and open the project in Cocos Creator.
-You can refer to document [SDKHub Simple project](../sdkhub.md#sample-project) for the usage of the **Sample** project.
+Click the **Sample** button in the Cocos SDKHub service panel, clone or download, and open the project in Cocos Creator.
+You can refer to document [Cocos SDKHub Simple project](../sdkhub.md#sample-project) for the usage of the **Sample** project.

 ## API interface description of each system